zverok/spylls/docs/index.rst

 Completeness
 ------------

-Generally, spyll thrives for the *full* port, handling all possible quirks and rare options, that's the idea of the project.
+Generally, **Spyll** thrives for the *full* port, handling all possible quirks and rare options, that's the idea of the project.
 (Would be rather easy to make dictionary reader + word lookup working for most simple cases, but that wouldn't demonstrate the complexity and interlinkedness of the task.)

 Current state of the port:

-* Only lookup (whether word in the dictionary) and suggest (for misspelled words) are ported; it means no morphological analysis (which some dictionaries allow), and no tokenization of source text (Python has enough libraries for that)
+* Two main features of Hunspell are implemented: lookup (whether word in the dictionary) and suggest (for misspelled words).
+It means no morphological analysis (which some dictionaries allow), and no tokenization of source text (Python has enough libraries for that)
-* Of known directives, X are supported, the rest is silently ignored (none of those are used in the dictionaries available in Firefox or LibreOffice repositories)
+* All known directives are at least *read* successfully; almost all of them are used in code where relevant (see :class:`Aff <spyll.hunspell.data.aff.Aff>` directive comments to see which are not); those that aren't (fully) implemented, are either very rare (not used in any known dictionary) and cumbersome, or related to aspects of Hunspell we don't implement (tokenization);
-* Of hunspell's lookup tests, X are successful, 6 are pending (due to the same rare form of COMPOUNPATTERN directive, which used in no humanly known dictionary), and 1 is failing (ironically as it is, Hungarian one, which in the original Hunspell is handled by several exceptional branches with explicit "if this is hungarian..." clauses)
+* Of **107** Hunspell's lookup tests, **6 are "pending"**: 5 due to the same rare form of :attr:`CHECKCOMPOUNDPATTERN <spyll.hunspell.data.aff.Aff.CHECKCOMPOUNDPATTERN>` directive, which used in no humanly known dictionary, and, ironically as it is, Hungarian one, which in the original Hunspell is handled by several exceptional branches with explicit "if this is hungarian..." clauses
-* Of hunspell's suggest tests, X are failing and Y pending
+* Of **34** Hunspell's suggest tests, **3 are "pending"** (mostly due to hanling of dots, which is related to tokenization)
 * spyll is confirmed to at least read successfully all dictionaries available in Firefox and LibreOffice official dictionary repositories

 So, it is, like ~80% theoretically complete and ~95% pragmatically complete.

+On the other hand, I haven't used it extensively in large production project, or tried to spellcheck large texts in all supported languages, so there still might be some weird behavior in edge cases, not covered by Hunspell's tests.

 Performance
 -----------

 It is not stellar, neither completely unusable (YMMV).
+On my laptop ancient ThinkPad Edge E330 with i5-3210M CPU and 8 GiB of RAM:

-* Dictionary reading is avg (linearly dependent on dictionary size)
+* Dictionary reading for ``en_US`` is ~1.2s
-* Lookup is (...)
+* Lookup takes microseconds
-* Suggest is (up to ... for ...)
+* Suggest takes ~0.05s in good case, and up to 0.5s in a bad one (ngram suggest, which includes whole dictionary itertion)

 I believe that significantly better performance is hard/impossibe to achieve *in pure Python*, preserving the *straightforward port of the algorithms*.
 As clear representation of algorithm is the *main* goal, I am leaving it at that.
-Appropriate data structures are chosen when necessary (the most non-trivial example is trie for affixes), and code is profiled thoroughly to remove bottlenecks that were hanging low (lost in metaphor, sorry).
+Appropriate data structures are chosen when necessary (the most non-trivial example is trie for affixes), and code is profiled to remove bottlenecks that were hanging low (lost in metaphor, sorry).
 Maybe overuse of ``re`` might be rethought a bit.

 Q&A
 ---